rVladq/Wiz_Lightbulb_Controller/README.md

 - [React.js](https://react.dev/) - frontend
 - [Wireshark](https://www.wireshark.org/) was used to scan the network for the packets sent to the lightbulb by the official (phone) app.
 Info found:
+  - UDP
-- The lightbulbs runs an UDP server that listens on port 44556
+  - listens on port 44556
   - Packet payloads:
-- -
+    -
-- -
+    -
-The rust backend sends an UDP message to the lightbulb with one of these payloads.
+- The rust backend sends an UDP message to the lightbulb with one of these payloads.

 ## IMPORTANT